WELCOME to the NETOA

 .

-Heritage Open Days 2023:
+Heritage Open Days 2025:

 .

-If we are to maintain our regular programme of concerts and other activities and keep the theatre organ flag flying in the north east then keeping these (and other) important jobs running smoothly is vital to our continued success.
+If we are to maintain our regular programme of concerts and other activities and keep the theatre organ flag flying in the north east, then keeping these (and other) important jobs running smoothly is vital to our continued success.
 If you can help out – even in a small way – we’d love to hear from you: please contact either the Hon.
 Secretary, Chairman or any Trustee.
 Thank you!

 .